psychbruce/PsychWordVec/cran-comments.md

 ## News

-In this version, I have added many new functions and fixed some bugs.
+In this version, I have fixed problems on CRAN.

 ## Test environments